Rule 3745-4-03 | Qualified data collectors.

 (ii) Whether the training is affiliated with a program that has maintained, or intends to maintain, data collection efforts spanning more than one year.

-(iii) Confirmation that the training received by participants includes basic water quality principles, the use of field instrumentation, sample collection and preservation and data recording techniques.
+(iii) Confirmation that the training received by participants includes basic water quality monitoring procedures, such as: the use of field instrumentation, sample collection and preservation, and data recording techniques.

 (2) Level 2 requirements.
 Four categories of level 2 QDC status are available.
-Applicants may apply for one or more of the following in any combination:
+Applicants may apply for one or more of the following in any combination and shall meet the following requirements:

 (a) Stream habitat assessment.

-(i) The applicant shall demonstrate through education or experience a general knowledge of stream and riverine physical forms and habitat features.
-The director may develop training and testing for this knowledge.
+(i) Demonstrate through education or experience a general knowledge of stream and riverine physical forms and habitat features.

-(ii) Within the past one year, the applicant shall have attended training and achieved a passing mark in stream habitat assessment "Qualitative Habitat Evaluation Index" (QHEI) testing offered by Ohio EPA or a person authorized pursuant to this chapter to provide such training.
+(ii) Within the past one year, attended training and achieved a passing mark in stream habitat assessment "Qualitative Habitat Evaluation Index" (QHEI) testing offered by Ohio EPA or a person authorized pursuant to this chapter to provide such training.

 (b) Primary headwater stream habitat assessment.

-(i) The applicant shall demonstrate through education or experience a general knowledge of stream and riverine physical forms and habitat features.
-The director may develop training and testing for this knowledge.
+(i) Demonstrate through education or experience a general knowledge of stream and riverine physical forms and habitat features.

-(ii) Within the past one year, the applicant shall have attended training and achieved a passing mark in "Headwater Habitat Evaluation Index" (HHEI) testing offered by Ohio EPA or a person authorized pursuant to this chapter to provide such training.
+(ii) Within the past one year, attended training and achieved a passing mark in "Headwater Habitat Evaluation Index" (HHEI) testing offered by Ohio EPA or a person authorized pursuant to this chapter to provide such training.

 (c) Benthic macroinvertebrate biology.

-(i) The applicant shall demonstrate through education or experience a general knowledge of stream and riverine or lake physical forms and habitat features.
-The director may develop training and testing for this knowledge.
+(i) Demonstrate through education or experience a general knowledge of stream and riverine or lake physical forms and habitat features.

-(ii) The applicant shall demonstrate through education or experience knowledge of and the ability to accurately use macroinvertebrate taxonomic references and dichotomous keys to identify midwestern aquatic macroinvertebrates to the level of family.
+(ii) Demonstrate through education or experience knowledge of and the ability to accurately use macroinvertebrate taxonomic references and dichotomous keys to identify midwestern aquatic macroinvertebrates to the level of family.

-(iii) Within one hundred eighty days prior to submission of a level 2 QDC application, the applicant shall have achieved a passing mark in a macroinvertebrate taxonomic identification examination administered by Ohio EPA or a person authorized under this chapter to administer such an examination.
+(iii) Within one hundred eighty days prior to submission of a level 2 QDC application, achieved a passing mark in a macroinvertebrate taxonomic identification examination administered by Ohio EPA or a person authorized under this chapter to administer such an examination.

-(iv) The applicant shall have college-level course credit in aquatic invertebrate zoology or practical experience in the identification of aquatic macroinvertebrates.
+(iv) College-level course credit in aquatic invertebrate zoology or practical experience in the identification of aquatic macroinvertebrates.

 (d) Chemical water quality assessment.

-(ii) The applicant shall have completed and achieved passing marks in undergraduate core course work in a biological, chemical, microbiological, natural or physical science, or has two years of pertinent laboratory experience performing water quality testing and analysis, or has two years of pertinent experience in chemical or microbiological water quality data analysis, interpretation and report writing.
+(ii) Completed and achieved passing marks in undergraduate course work in a biological, chemical, microbiological, natural or physical science, or has pertinent laboratory experience performing water quality testing and analysis, or has pertinent experience in chemical or microbiological water quality data analysis, interpretation and report writing.
 The director may develop training and testing for this knowledge.

-(iv) The applicant shall have one year of practical experience involving surface water quality sampling techniques and water quality sampling equipment.
+(iii) Demonstrate practical experience involving surface water quality sampling techniques and water quality sampling equipment, or have attended a training to conduct chemical water quality assessments offered by Ohio EPA or a person authorized under this chapter to administer such training.
 The director may develop testing for this knowledge.

 (3) Level 3 requirements.
 Five categories of level 3 QDC status are available.
-Applicants may apply for one or more of the following in any combination:
+Applicants may apply for one or more of the following in any combination and shall meet the following requirements:

 (a) Primary headwater stream habitat assessment.

-(ii) Within the past one year the applicant shall have attended training and achieved a passing mark in "Headwater Habitat Evaluation Index" (HHEI) testing offered by Ohio EPA or a person authorized pursuant to this chapter to provide such training.
+(ii) Within the past one year, attended training and achieved a passing mark in "Headwater Habitat Evaluation Index" (HHEI) testing offered by Ohio EPA or a person authorized pursuant to this chapter to provide such training.

 (b) Fish community biology.